Learning the smoothness of noisy curves with application to online curve estimation: Abstract

 \section{Abstract}

 Combining information both within and across trajectories, we propose a simple estimator for the local regularity of the trajectories of a stochastic process.
 Independent trajectories are measured with errors at randomly sampled time points.
+The proposed approach is model-free and applies to a large class of stochastic processes.
 Non-asymptotic bounds for the concentration of the estimator are derived.
 Given the estimate of the local regularity, we build a nearly optimal local polynomial smoother from the curves from a new, possibly very large sample of noisy trajectories.
 We derive non-asymptotic pointwise risk bounds uniformly over the new set of curves.
-Our estimates perform well in simulations.
+Our estimates perform well in simulations, in both cases of differentiable or non-differentiable trajectories.
 Real data sets illustrate the effectiveness of the new approaches.